hrosette/Yen_Time_Series_Forecasting/README.md

 ## Time-Series Forecasting

-In this notebook, you will load historical Dollar-Yen exchange rate futures data and apply time series analysis and modeling to determine whether there is any predictable behavior.
+In the time_series_analysis notebook, I loaded historical Dollar-Yen exchange rate futures data and applied time series analysis and modeling to determine whether there is any predictable behavior.
-Follow the steps outlined in the time-series starter notebook to complete the following:

 Decomposition using a Hodrick-Prescott Filter (Decompose the Settle price into trend and noise).
 Forecasting Returns using an ARMA Model.